If your home is on a heat network

 Heat networks (sometimes called 'district' or 'communal' heating) are a way of heating blocks of flats or groups of homes.

-you might pay your heating bills to a management company or housing association - if you're renting this might be part of your rent
+If your home is on a heat network, you might pay your heating bills to a management company or housing association.
+If you're renting, you might pay your heating bill as part of your rent.

 If you already live in a home on a heat network and you're having problems there are steps you can take to solve them.